 Land only packages do not include airport transfers.
 Please arrange your own airport transfer to the hotel as listed in your travel documents.
 Airport transfers are not included for those who have chosen to extend their stay at the end of the tour or depart early.
 If you have purchased an airport transfer service from us, please provide all flight information to Ritz Tours prior to your trip departure date.

 Upon arrival in Ubud, a tour guide or representative will provide you with a detailed day-to-day itinerary with transfer schedules for city and optional tours as well as any necessary vouchers required for the trip.

 Land Only Travelers - an envelope with the above information will be left at the front desk in the Ubud hotel.

 TRAVEL DOCUMENTS & ENTRY REQUIREMENTS

 - Passports must be valid for at least 6 months from the return date of your trip and have at least 2 blank pages.
 You will be denied entry into Indonesia if there is not enough space for entry and exit stamps in your passport.
 The Government of Indonesia will not admit travelers holding the 12-page U.S. emergency passport, issued by U.S. embassies and consulates overseas.

 - Non-U.S Passport holders – Please check with your local Indonesian consulate or embassy for Visa requirements for your trip.
-Travelers who are not listed among the 42 countries may not be eligible for a VOA.

 - All travelers must ensure they are eligible to enter Indonesia and produce all required entry documentation for this vacation.
 Requirements and restrictions may depend on different factors including but not limited to: your country of residence, passport nationality, transit points, as well as previous travel history.